 Commonly Asked Questions

-Questions are common before beginning any job, volunteer or otherwise.
+It's common to have questions before ,you begin a hospice volunteer position.
 Please check out the information below.
-If you still have questions, feel free to call the Mayo Hospice office at 507-284-4002 or 800-679-9084.
+If you still have questions, feel free to call the Mayo Clinic Hospice office at 507-284-4002 or 800-679-9084 (toll-free).

 What is the expected time commitment?

-It varies, but when a volunter is assigned to a family, the visit is most often once a week for 1-4 hours.
+It varies, but when a hospice volunteer is assigned to a family, the visit is most often once a week for one to four hours.
 All assignments are based on the individual volunteer's availability.

 How many patients do I work with at one time?